Unlicensed Vehicle Dismantling

 To learn about the application requirements for a dismantler license, go here.

-Help spread the word that unlicensed vehicle dismantling activity is against
+Help spread the word that unlicensed vehicle dismantling activity is against the law.

 Download and share this poster and raise public awareness:

 In the wrong hands, end-of-life vehicles pose a serious public health threat when their components are not properly disposed.

 Each year, about 2 million gallons of toxic materials from gasoline, oil, antifreeze and other liquids from these vehicles can end up in the wrong place.

 In some cases, the fluids get dumped in neighborhood drains or nearby streams, increasing the likelihood of contamination of a community’s drinking water, groundwater and the ecosystem.
 Additional hazards include vehicle batteries, electrical components with mercury and other dangerous materials, like Freon gas from air conditioning systems.